Frequently Asked Questions

 I am at UC Blue Ash or UC Clermont.
 Does this requirement apply to me?

-Beginning Fall 2019 all incoming UC Blue Ash students and all incoming UC Clermont students who are registering for > six credit hours must comply with this policy and will required to submit immunization records to Med+Proctor.
+All incoming UC Blue Ash students and all incoming UC Clermont students must comply with this policy and will required to submit immunization records to Med+Proctor.

 Why are there health screenings for tuberculosis (TB)?